Every great journey begins only with dreaming about it.

 We start the journey crossing the Belesar Reservoir by a footbridge.
 Starting with a slight ascent, which concludes near Ligonde.

-Stage that largely runs along trails, close to the road, or in some cases through asphalted areas.
+Stage that largely runs along trails, close to the way, or in some cases through asphalted areas.
 Here we find multiple signs indicating that we are in a pilgrimage area, such as the famous “cruceiros.”

 In this stage, it is worth mentioning the Cruceiro de Lameiros and the Monastery of San Salvador de Vilar de Donas.